junwin/junwin.github.io/_posts/2025-05-27-penang_mural_legacy_and_learning.md

 ---

 # Legacy and Learning
-*Ink painting from Penang, Malaysia – restored photograph*
+*Ink painting from Penang, Malaysia*

 In this mural, an elderly farmer stands barefoot by his plow, guiding a water buffalo with a young boy perched atop.
 The child, clutching a text and reaching toward a drifting straw hat, appears animated—caught between study and play.
 The elder, gaze raised, follows the boy’s gesture, his demeanor a blend of patience and quiet joy.
 The buffalo, steady and alert, completes the trio, symbolizing harmony between human effort, nature, and transmission of wisdom.